playfulprogramming/playfulprogramming/content/blog/preface/index.md

 Want to add global state management, making it easier to share data across an entire app?
 React has [Redux](https://redux.js.org/), Angular has [NgRx](https://ngrx.io/), and Vue has [Vuex](https://vuex.vuejs.org/).

 The list of lists goes on and on.
 What's better is that the list I gave for each is non-comprehensive!
-I could write an entire book dedicated to the expansive ecosystem of each of these tools!

 In fact, while these frameworks are traditionally associated with the web with the browser, there are even ecosystem tools that allow you to embed Angular, React, or Vue into mobile and native applications.

 These tools include [ElectronJS](https://www.electronjs.org/) and [Tauri](https://github.com/tauri-apps/tauri) for desktop applications, alongside [React Native](https://reactnative.dev/) and [NativeScript](https://nativescript.org/) for mobile.
 While React Native only supports React, the other options mentioned all support the three frameworks we'll be touching on.

+While this book in particular will not touch on most of the ecosystem, the second book in our trilogy will be titled "Ecosystem" and teach you how to integrate the foundation of knowledge this book introduces to build out more complex applications with these community tools.

 ## Who's building what?